-1. Do I need to come to the High Commission to submit my request for consular services (visas, laissez-passer, legalizations, powers of attorney, etc.)?
+12. Do I need to come to the High Commission to submit my request for consular services (travel documents, legalizations, powers of attorney, etc.)?
 How do I send my request?

-The High Commission receives the various requests for consular services by post and returns them at the end of the processing (rejection or processed file).
+The High Commission receives the various requests for consular services by post and returns them at the end of the processing (processed file or rejection).

 It is important to note that the processing time starts from the day the file is received by the High Commission.
 The users are invited to choose the appropriate means of mail transport according to the urgency of their situation.

-The processing time for each file has been presented on the website.
+The processing time for each file has been presented on the website of the High Commission.
 You are invited to contact the High Commission only if the normal processing time has already passed.
 In order to facilitate the rapid processing of the file, it is imperative to send a complete file as required on the website.
-You can consult the status of your application on the website by entering your application references.
-With the exception of passport renewals, as of June 2021, a list of new passports received from the Délégation Générale à la Sûreté Nationale is published on the website.
+You can consult the status of your application on the website by entering your application’s reference, excepted for passport renewal files.

-You can submit a letter of invitation as required on the website.
-But you can also download a Declaration of Honor form from the website, fill it out and attach it to your application.
+You can submit a letter of invitation as required on the visa application’s website.

 In view of the high number of requests and the time constraints due to the confinement measures, users are invited to anticipate and submit their requests sufficiently in advance to avoid unpleasant situations.
 It is suggested not to wait for the proximity of a trip or a deadline to apply for a visa, a pass or any other document.
 It would be wise to do so well in advance.